Suggested links

 Can Ambien be taken long-term?

-These side effects can result in the user getting out of bed performing a variety of activities without a real awareness, or recollection the next day.
+These side effects can result in the user getting out of bed and performing various activities without real awareness or recollection the next day.

 The most commonly reported activities include: